rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation.md

 ```
 Get-OrganizationConfig | fl IsDehydrated
 ```
-3. If false run this command:
+3. If True run this command:
 ```
 Enable-OrganizationCustomization
 ```